dr2633/CloudPref-METR/CONTRIBUTING.md

 ## Code of Conduct

-We ask that all contributors adhere to an open-source code of conduct to foster a respectful and inclusive environment.
-We are happy to adopt the **Contributor Covenant Code of Conduct**.
+I ask that all contributors adhere to an open-source code of conduct to foster a respectful and inclusive environment.
+In this project, I adopt best practices from the **Contributor Covenant Code of Conduct**.
 You can find more information about the Contributor Covenant [here](https://www.contributor-covenant.org/).

 ## Security Issues